rennydonny/2uAssessment/README.md

 5. [ ] When an invoice is submitted via the API from user story #1, it should populate in the list of displayed invoices without requiring the user to manually refresh the list of invoices.

 [x] is Done

-About last one criteria of user story 2, my approach to solve it could be by socket in order to keep live thread and show the newly arrived invoices
+- **Note:** About last one criteria of user story 2, my approach to solve it could be by socket in order to keep a live thread to allows the newly arrived invoice shows in the list.

 ### Solution

-** Demo web site **
+**Demo web site**

 - [http://6a48d1ca.ngrok.io](http://6a48d1ca.ngrok.io)
 - Menu / Sign in